common prickly-ash (Zanthoxylum americanum)

 What family is prickly-ash a member of, and why is this of special interest to butterfly enthusiasts?

 Prickly-ash is a member of the citrus family and as such is one of only two Ohio plants that are food for the caterpillars of the giant swallowtail butterfly (the largest butterfly in North America).
+Below see the larva on a leaf of prickly-ash, looking very much like bird poop, and below that an adult.

-Giant swallowtail sipping nectar on pasture thistle.
+Giant swallowtail sipping nectar of pasture thistle.

 <-return to main species list (link)